 disclose includes disclose by producing any relevant document and disclosure shall be construed accordingly.

-(2c) Notwithstanding anything contained in subsection (2), a person to whom this section applies may, with the approval of the Chairman or the Commission, disclose any information referred to in subsection (2) to The Legal Practice Board for the purposes of the Legal Practitioners Act 1893 and, in construing this subsection, disclose includes disclose by producing any relevant document.
+(2c) Notwithstanding anything contained in subsection (2), a person to whom this section applies may, with the approval of the Chairman or the Commission, disclose any information referred to in subsection (2) to the Legal Practice Board for the purposes of the Legal Profession Act 2008 and, in construing this subsection, disclose includes disclose by producing any relevant document.

 (3) A person to whom this section applies shall not be required to produce before a court any document relating to the affairs of another person of which he has the custody, or to which he has access, by virtue of his office or employment under or for the purposes of this Act, or to divulge or to communicate to any court any information concerning the affairs of another person obtained by him by reason of such an office or employment, unless, under subsection (2a) or (2c), that document has been produced or that information has been disclosed to any person.